Wondering what Google Classroom is like? Just getting started? This visual tour will walk you through setting up your first class.

 Ask a Question

 I have fallen in love with this option.
 My weakness is that I often forget to wrap up a lesson.
 Now, I let Google Classroom do that for me.
 I like to schedule a reflection question ten minutes before the end of class.
 This way they can’t ‘reflect’ too soon.
 They also don’t know what I’m going to ask so it works to keep them accountable for the content.
+By making it a routine, they’ll remember to look for the question even when I don’t remember to remind them.

 Make an Announcement

 This option is great when you just want to tell them something.
 For example, if I want students to watch a video and there will be nothing attached that I will grade, I use the Make an Announcement option.
-(If I attach the video as an assignment, later I would need to change the setting to not graded so this saves you that step.)

 Personalize Google Classroom